Product Overview

 The Mixolab 2 simulates the constraints that the dough undergoes during the production process.
 By working on representative dough, the Mixolab 2 allows you to get as close as possible to the actual conditions of how the flour will be used in baked goods.
 The instrument measures the consistency of the dough and analyzes the quality of the protein and starch.

-With the Mixolab 2, bakers and millers can check the quality and regularity of their flours, assess the impact of enzymes, develop new formulations, such as those rich in fiber or gluten-free, and smooth production processes and quality of the finished products.
+With the Mixolab 2, bakers and millers can check the quality and regularity of their flours, assess the impact of enzymes, develop new formulations, such as those rich in fiber or gluten-free, to ensure smooth production processes and quality of the finished products.

 Features

-• Intuitive automated testing for a complete assessment in 45 minutes
+• Fully automated testing for a complete assessment in 45 minutes

 • WIXO protocol for predicting alveograph results on small sample size